A probabilistic way to discover the rainbow: Behind the curtain -- the formal set-up

 \subsection{Acknowledgment}

 Joscha Prochno is supported by the Austrian Science Fund (FWF) with the Project P32405 ``Asymptotic Geometric Analysis and Applications''.
+We thank the anonymous referee for helpful suggestions that improved the presentation of this paper.
 We thank Michael's brother-in-law Friedrich Delgado for pointing out the internet blog \cite{PossiblyWrong} to him.
 We also thank Gunther Leobacher (Graz) for reading a preliminary version of this article and his helpful comments and suggestions.

 \begin{flushright}